 Dear Wine Lovers of New Jersey,

-As you may know, New Jersey is one of only two states that bans winery-to-consumer shipments from larger wineries that produce more than 250,000 gallons (or 106,000 cases) each vintage.
-It also prohibits many small and medium-sized wineries owned by larger wineries from shipping directly to consumers in New Jersey if the aggregate production total exceeds 250k gallons/vintage.
-This “capacity cap” excludes direct shipment from wineries that produce more than 90% of U.S. wine.
+New Jersey is one of only two states that bans winery-to-consumer shipments from wineries that produce more than 250,000 gallons each year.
+It also applies this arbitrary “capacity cap” prohibition on many small and medium-sized wineries owned by larger wineries.

 - Write Your Legislators: Take two minutes to personalize your message below and voice your support.